-434 Ledewitz, supra note 428, at 18.
+434. Ledewitz, supra note 426, at 18.
 Marbury was a case about power and the political nature of the Court.
 At the time he became Chief Justice, John Marshall was also the Secretary of State-he and his brother were the people who failed to deliver the commissions at issue in Marbury.
 Marbury's lawyer, Charles Lee, was the uncle of Robert E. Lee.
 See Cliff Slogan and David McKean, The Great Decision Jefferson, Adams, Marshall, and the Battle for the Supreme Court, PUBLICAFFAIRS, at 170, 186 (2009).

-435 McKean, et al., supra note 437, at 160-65.
+435. McKean, et al., supra note 434, at 160-65.

-436 Marbury v.
+436. Marbury v.
 Madison, 5 U.S. 137, 163 (1803).

-437 See Ball, et al., supra note 76, at 72-73; Hirsch, supra note 100, at 122.
+437. See Ball, et al., supra note 76, at 72-73; Hirsch, supra note 100, at 122.

-438 Hirsch, supra note 100, at 132.
+438. Hirsch, supra note 100, at 132.

-consistently failed to live up to its stated ideals, at the expense of Black lives.
+and collective consciousness.
+No institution is immune, including the judiciary.
+Despite attempts to remedy race-based discrimination through constitutional Amendments and legislation, the United States has consistently failed to live up to its stated ideals, at the expense of Black lives.
 This collective failure has persisted and permeated, to a large extent, because of a collective refusal to admit the problem exists.
 Anti-Blackness is perpetuated on a societal and institutional level through coded language and a refusal to demand accountability at the expense of white comfort.